-Neuronet organises an annual networking and communication event.
-This involves Innovative Medicine Initiative projects that work in the area of neurodegeneration research.
+Neuronet organised an annual networking and communication event.
+This involved Innovative Medicine Initiative projects that work in the area of neurodegeneration research.
 The 2019 event took place at the Alzheimer Europe Conference in The Hague on 24-25 October.

 Click here to download the conference brochure.
-The slide presentations can be downloaded below, the recordings will be available in mid November.
+The slide presentations and recordings can be downloaded below.

 European research collaboration in Alzheimer’s disease and beyond

 The first parallel session was chaired by Lennert Steukers from Janssen.
 Elisabetta Vaudano (Principal Scientific Officer) introduced the work of the Innovative Medicines Initiative (IMI) on neurodegenerative disease.
 Carlos Diaz (Project Coordinator) presented an overview of the Neuronet project.
 Ana Diaz (Project Officer & Co-coordinator of the European Working Group of People with Dementia) highlighted the importance of meaningful patient and public involvement in IMI research projects.

 From risk to dementia – Understanding disease progression and its causes